Displacement (geometry)

 In geometry and mechanics, a displacement is a vector whose length is the shortest distance from the initial to the final position of a point P undergoing motion.
 It quantifies both the distance and direction of the net or total motion along a straight line from the initial position to the final position of the point trajectory.
 A displacement may be identified with the translation that maps the initial position to the final position.
 Displacement is the shift in location when an object in motion changes from one position to another.

-For motion over a given interval of time, the displacement divided by the length of the time interval defines the average velocity (a vector), whose magnitude is the average speed (a scalar quantity).
+For motion over a given interval of time, the displacement divided by the length of the time interval defines the average velocity (a vector), whose magnitude is the average speed (a scalar quantity), over the motion on this time interval.

 Formulation

 A displacement may be formulated as a relative position (resulting from the motion), that is, as the final position x_{f} of a point relative to its initial position x_{i}.
 The corresponding displacement vector can be defined as the difference between the final and initial positions: